toiletpapar/infrastructure/docs/baremetal/a01-kubeadm.md

 `kubetl apply -f kubectl-admin-binding.yaml`
 `kubectl apply -f kubectl-admin-role.yaml`

-At this point your user should be able to run `kubectl get nodes`
+At this point your user should be able to run `kubectl get nodes` on the client

 # Upgrades
 https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/